barafael/Blink-Like-A-Pro/sections.md

 Show the GPIO output pin example where a pin cannot be misused as in/output - this is typestate programming.
 I see a lot of potential for Rust for systems software that must be highly robust and performant.
 Damn it!
 I did it again.
 I turned a perfectly fine talk into a Rust commercial.
 The downside is apparent: C is way simpler initially.
 The ecosystem is still changing rapidly.
-Rust is very challenging and rewarding to learn.
+Rust is challenging to learn.

 # Outro
+We saw: memory mapping, RTOS, timers, interrupts, DMA, Outlook on software tools and Rust.
+Questions?